verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Waking up from a nap I didn't know I was talking.
 - [ ] If I texted "come over" right now what would your response be?
 - [ ] Men with postive conduct allegations.
+- [ ] She like; does this man look like he can survive any type of night with me?